Being a dog owner has perks; you enjoy your dog’s strange eccentricities.

 3 Solutions to Prevent Dogs from Licking Their Lips

-Now, we’ll show you 3 solutions to deal with this issue of your dog.
+Now, we’ll show you three solutions to your dog’s issue.
 You can follow them carefully to keep your fur buddy safe.

 Solution 1: Give Them a Toy

-When you notice the habit, try diverting your dog with a food-filled toy.
+Try diverting your dog with a food-filled toy when you notice the habit.
 A good dog toy can keep your dog occupied and eliminate his boredom.
 I recommend these toys to keep your dog engaged:

 It’s a fun toy for your dog.
-Let him play with these toys so that he can pass his time happily.
+Let him play with these toys to pass his time happily.
 This will also help to solve the licking problem.

 Solution 2: Exercise

-It is your duty as you are its owner to keep your dog happy.
+As you are its owner, it is your duty to keep your dog happy.
 Let your dog sit on you occasionally and pet him to give him company.

 You can take your dog out for a walk.
 Spend time with him, feed him.
 These will help to decrease the licking problem.